VIOLATION OF PROBATION CHARGES IN TAMPA AND A DEFENDANT’S RIGHTS

 Criminal defense lawyer Patrick B. Courtney has over 24 years of legal experience.
 He was a prosecutor before he became a defense attorney, so he knows how VOP cases are prosecuted.
 He protects his clients’ rights and brings every case to its best possible resolution.

 Pat Courtney is a Tampa violation of probation attorney who represents clients in Hillsborough, Pasco, Pinellas, Manatee, Polk, and Sarasota counties.
-Call his offices at (813) 967-2000 to learn more, or completing the brief contact form on this website.
+Call his offices atto learn more, or completing the brief contact form on this website.